-- truancy • staying at home to look after young children or sick • any unexplained absence relatives holidays
+- staying at home to look after young children or sick relatives - holidays

-- going shopping

-- having hair cut

 A pupil's absence can seriously disrupt the continuity of their learning.
 Not only do they miss the teaching provided on the days they are away, they are also less prepared for lessons upon their return.
 There is a consequent risk of under achievement which parents must seek to avoid.